An Introduction to Trinitarian Faith

 Following are some basic precepts of the theology presented in this booklet.

-- The Son became human, the man Jesus Christ, to reconcile all humanity to God through his birth, life, death, resurrection and ascension.
+- He did this to reconcile all humanity to God through his birth, life, death, resurrection and ascension.

-- The crucified, resurrected and glorified Jesus is the representative and the substitute for humanity at the right hand of the Father, and he draws all people to himself by the power of the Holy Spirit.
+- As Savior and Lord of all humanity, Jesus now sits at the right hand of the Father, and he draws all people to himself by the power of the Holy Spirit.

 - In Christ, humanity is loved and accepted by the Father.